-The MPO with CTS are in the process of hiring a consultant to do an update to the Comprehensive Operational Analysis performed on the transit system to provide a detail of current needs and improvements; a park and ride is available at Exit 11 for the Nashville commuter bus service; a transit transfer relocation study has been performed and CTS's Strategic Plan.
-CTS's planning is based on the recommendations and information provided from the COA, the 2045 MTP, the transfer relocation study and CTS's Strategic Plan.
+The MPO with CTS in developed the Comprehensive Operational Analysis performed on the transit system to provide a detail of current needs and improvements; a park and ride is available at Exit 11 for the Nashville commuter bus service; a transit transfer relocation study has been performed and CTS's Strategic Plan.
+CTS's planning is based on the recommendations and information provided from the COA, the 2050 MTP, the transfer relocation study and CTS's Strategic Plan.
 The MPO will continue to include the movement of freight as an important part of the transportation system and participate in TDOT's Regional Freight Advisory Committee.
-Through the development of the 2045 MTP the MPO promoted and strived for a multimodal transportation system.
-The City of Clarksville has developed the Clarksville 2020+ Transportation Plan as a guide for a multimodal transportation infrastructure system.
+Through the development of the 2050 MTP the MPO promoted and strived for a multimodal transportation system.
+The City of Clarksville developed the Clarksville 2020+ Transportation Plan as a guide for a multimodal transportation infrastructure system.